The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Methodology

-Each combination of CATE estimators and base learners is treated as a separate model, such as \textit{SL-L1} or \textit{DR-RF}, to give an example.
+Each combination of CATE estimators and base learners is treated as a separate model, such as \textit{SL-L1} or \textit{DR-RF}.
 We combine all learners to obtain the experimental setup.
-The only exception is NNs, which are combined only with SL and TL for computational reasons.
-We also include Causal Forest (CF) \citep{atheyGeneralizedRandomForests2019a}, which is a standalone CATE estimator (no choice of base learners).
-All CATE estimators and base learners refer to search spaces $\mathcal{C}$ and $\mathcal{B}$ respectively in Equation \ref{eq:search}.
+The only exceptions are NNs, combined only with SL and TL for computational reasons, and CF (standalone estimator, no choice of base learners).
+All CATE estimators, base learners and hyperparameters refer to search spaces $\mathcal{C}$, $\mathcal{B}$ and $\mathcal{H}$ respectively in Equation \eqref{eq:search}.
+Following standard industry practice, we perform 10-fold cross-validation~\citep{kohaviStudyCrossvalidationBootstrap1995}.